worldjoe/InstaForwarder/README.md

-Set the path in .env for this Chrome. npx @puppeteer/browsers --help npx @puppeteer/browsers install chrome@stable
+Set the path in .env for this Chrome. npx @puppeteer/browsers --help npx @puppeteer/browsers install chrome@stable this will output the path it installed to.
+Add that to your .env file

 ### Whats APP support.
 The best way to send messages/videos to yourself.
 Significantly less risky than Instagram.
 But use at your own risk.
 You are likely violating Whats App's Terms of Service.